Yandex Cloud

 • Creating a read-only user

-Managed Service for ClickHouse® provides two ways for you to manage users and their individual settings:
+Managed Service for ClickHouse® provides two methods for managing users and their individual settings:

-• SQL queries to the cluster.
-Select this method to use your existing solutions to create and manage users or if you are using RBAC.
+• Using SQL queries to the cluster.
+Select this method to use solutions you already have to create and manage users or if you are using RBAC.

 Warning

-In a Managed Service for ClickHouse® cluster, you can only use one user management method at a time: either via standard interfaces or via SQL queries.
+In a Managed Service for ClickHouse® cluster, you can only use one user management method at a time: either via native interfaces or via SQL queries.

 Note